organix/uFork/ufork-wasm/examples/peer_chat/README.md

 The _party_ manages the output panel and input control, sending messages to, and receiving messages from, the room.
-A party leaves a room
-simply by navigating away
-(or closing the browser tab/window).

 ### Link Protocol